blog

 Hell’s Kitchen

 Hell’s Kitchen’s gritty reputation is long gone.
 It is now home to numerous entertainment and dining alternatives.
 It merges with the Theatre District, where Broadway and Off-Broadway shows are all too common.
-Long favored by many new actors, it has also started attracting young Wall Street financiers.
+Long favored by many new actors, it has also started attracting young Wall Street financiers who are interested in buying a home in NYC.

 The New York City Department of Education operates three public elementary schools in Hell’s Kitchen as well as 10 high schools.
 The rate of student absenteeism in Hell’s Kitchen and Chelsea is lower than in other parts of NYC.
 In addition, more than 80% of the neighborhoods’ high school students graduate on time, which is over 5% more than the citywide average.